Lifting Elementary Abelian Covers of Curves: Lifts of -Covers

 Case 1: Suppose $C_1\times C_2$ has Hurwitz tree with branch partition $(2,2,2)$, with branch points $a_1,a_2,b_1,b_2,c_1,c_2$.
 Without loss of generality, assume that $C_1,C_2$ have branch loci $\{a_1,a_2,b_1,b_2\}$ and $\{b_1,b_2,c_1,c_2\}$ respectively.
 Then by the branch cycle criterion (Theorem \ref{branchcyclecriterion}), without loss of generality, we can assume that $C_3$ has branch points $a_1,b_1,c_1$ and a new branch point $d$.

-The Hurwitz tree of $C_3$ has at least two branches with only one branch point, so by Lemma \ref{even branches} it has to have equidistant geometry.
+The Hurwitz tree of $C_3$ has at least two branches with only one branch point, and by Lemma \ref{211} it cannot have branch partition $(2,1,1)$, so it has to have equidistant geometry.
 Therefore $d$ is not on the same branch of $T$ as any branch point of $C_1\times C_2$, i.e. $\hat{C}$ has Hurwitz tree with branch partition $(2,2,2,1)$, see below.
 Then the subtree corresponding to $C_1\times C_3$ has branch locus $\{a_1,a_2,b_1,b_2,c_1,d\}$, thus has branch partition $(2,2,1,1)$, not an allowed Hurwitz tree for Klein-four covers by Theorem \ref{44}.

 Case 2: Suppose $C_1\times C_2$ has Hurwitz tree with branch partition $(3,3)$, with branch points $a_1,a_2,a_3$ on the first branch, and $b_1,b_2,b_3$ on the second branch, where branch points on each branch are equidistant by Theorem \ref{44}.
 Without loss of generality, assume $C_1,C_2$ have branch loci $\{a_1,a_2,b_1,b_2\}$ and $\{a_1,a_3,b_1,b_3\}$ respectively.
 Then we can assume that $C_3$ has branch points $a_1,b_2,b_3$ and a new branch point $d$ by the branch cycle criterion.